Pavlos Melas: Early life and career

 Melas was born in 1870 in Marseille, France, as the son of Michail Melas who was elected MP for Attica and mayor of Athens and brother of Vassileios M. Melas, who was also an officer of the Hellenic Army.
 The Melas family was of Greek aristocratic descent.
 His father was a wealthy merchant from Epirus.
 In 1876, his family moved to Athens.
 He graduated from the Hellenic Army Academy as an artillery lieutenant in 1891.
 In 1892, he married Natalia Dragoumi, the daughter of Kastorian politician Stephanos Dragoumis and sister of Ion Dragoumis.
 In 1895, the couple had a son named Michael and a daughter, Zoe.
 He became member 25 of the Ethniki Etaireia.
 Melas participated in the Greco-Turkish War of 1897.
 He was an Orthodox Christian.

 Armed action

-Melas, with the cooperation of his brother-in-law Ion Dragoumis, the consul of Greece in the then Ottoman occupied Monastir (now Bitola), Kottas Christou, and Germanos Karavangelis, metropolitan bishop of Kastoria, tried to raise money for the economic support of Greek efforts in Macedonia.
+Melas, with the cooperation of his brother-in-law Ion Dragoumis, the consul of Greece in the then Ottoman city Monastir (now Bitola), Kottas Christou, and Germanos Karavangelis, metropolitan bishop of Kastoria, tried to raise money for the economic support of Greek efforts in Macedonia.
 After the Ilinden-Preobrazhenie uprising, he decided to enter Macedonia in June 1904, to assess the situation and to see if there is any possibility of establishing a military unit to fight the Bulgarian Komitadjis (Internal Macedonian Revolutionary Organization, IMRO) and the Ottoman Turks.
 In July 1904, under the alias "Captain Mikis Zezas" (Καπετάν Μίκης Ζέζας), he reentered Macedonia with a small unit of men and fought against the IMRO.
 They crossed the border by Meritsa and worked their way up into the Florina region, recruiting new members as they went.